VinitKumar01/2025-Daily-Code-Logs/README.md

 4-8-2025 || Learnt a little about conditional compilation in rust and some more fundamental concepts from rust in action book.

 5-8-2025 || Went through my old projects and done some optimizations.

+6-8-2025 || Completed chapter-1 of rust in action book.